Evening & Short Course Programme - Booking

 Classics

-This module offers an introductory survey of the development and major artistic and artistic achievements of Greek architecture, sculpture and painting from the Greek Bronze Age to the Hellenistic period.
-The module places art and architecture in its social, political and cultural context.
-It explores themes such as the representation of the human form, the use of narrative and mythology in art, urbanisation, and the development of architectural forms such as temples and theatres.
+This lecture-only module is an introductory survey of the development and major artistic and technical achievements of Roman architecture, sculpture, and painting.
+The course places art and architecture in its social, political and cultural context.
+It explores themes such as the representation of the human form, the use of narrative and mythology in art, and urbanization, and it looks at the works of individual artists.
+It traces the development of architectural forms, such as temples, theatres and Roman baths with attention to many of the iconic buildings and sites of the ancient world, including the Parthenon, Delphi and Olympia, the Colosseum, the Pantheon and Pompeii.

-This course provides an introductory survey of the history of the Greek world, from the Greek Archaic age to the Hellenistic period.
-The main trends and issues of this period will be explored through major themes such as colonisation, imperialism, war, the Athenian invention of democracy, and the rise of Alexander.
+This lecture-only module provides an introductory survey of the history of the Greek and Roman world, from the Greek Archaic age (c.700 BC) to the death of Augustus in AD 14.
+The main trends and issues of this period will be explored including colonisation, imperialism, war, the Athenian invention of democracy, the rise of Alexander, and the emergence of Rome as a major power in the Mediterranean.
+There will also be discussion of the main historical sources.

-SC03 Greek and Roman Mythology and Religion Part I
+SC13 Greek and Roman Mythology and Religion part II

 History Of Art And Architecture

-This module offers a survey of art up to the end of seventeenth century, with a focus primarily, although not exclusively, on the Western world.
-It provides an introduction to the critical analysis of artworks, including painting, mosaic, fine metalwork, manuscripts, and sculpture.
-The module considers such matters as the iconography of major religious and mythological subjects, issues of style, the functions of works of art, as well as the range of technical methods employed by artists.
-Art works are considered in the context of influential factors such as historical period, geographic location, inter-cultural influences and the prevailing social, political and religious environments.
+This lecture-only module offers a survey of Western painting and sculpture from c.1520.
+It provides an introduction to the critical analysis of artworks and considers such matters as the iconography of major religious and mythological subjects, issues of style, the functions of works of art and architecture, as well as the range of technical methods employed by artists.
+Art works are considered in the context of influential factors such as historical period, geographic location, and the prevailing social, political and religious environments.

 History